The open dihypergraph dichotomy for generalized Baire spaces and its applications: Introduction

 The aim here is to extend the aforementioned results on the open graph dichotomy and its infinite dimensional version to uncountable cardinals and utilize such results to derive applications to the descriptive set theory of generalized Baire spaces.
 We next introduce the relevant variants of these dichotomies.
 The precise definitions of some of the following concepts will be given in Section \ref{section preliminaries}.
 We assume that $\kappa$ is a regular infinite cardinal with $\kappa^{<\kappa}=\kappa$ throughout this paper, unless otherwise stated.
-The $\kappa$-Baire space is the set ${}^\kappa\kappa$ of functions from $\kappa$ to $\kappa$ equipped with the \emph{bounded topology} (or \emph{$\lle\kappa$-box topology}), i.e., the topology generated by the base $\{N_s:s\in{}^{<\kappa}\kappa\}$, where $N_s=\{x\in{}^\kappa\kappa : s\subseteq x\}$ for each $s\in{}^{<\kappa}\kappa$. \footnote{The $\omega$-Baire space is the Baire space ${}^\omega\omega$, since the bounded topology equals the product topology for $\kappa=\omega$.} The $\kappa$-Cantor space is ${}^\kappa 2$ with the subspace topology.
+The $\kappa$-Baire space {Baire space@$\kappa$-Baire space\idf${}^\kappa\kappa$} is the set ${}^\kappa\kappa$ of functions from $\kappa$ to $\kappa$ equipped with the \emph{bounded topology} (or \emph{$\lle\kappa$-box topology}), i.e., the topology generated by the base $\{N_t:t\in{}^{<\kappa}\kappa\}$, where $N_t=\{x\in{}^\kappa\kappa : t\subseteq x\}$ for each $t\in{}^{<\kappa}\kappa$. \footnote{The $\omega$-Baire space is the Baire space ${}^\omega\omega$, since the bounded topology equals the product topology for $\kappa=\omega$.} The $\kappa$-Cantor space {Cantor space@$\kappa$-Cantor space\idf${}^\kappa 2$} is ${}^\kappa 2$ with the subspace topology.
 A \emph{graph} is a symmetric irreflexive binary relation.
 A graph $G$ on a topological space $X$ is \emph{open} if it is an open subset of the product space $X\times X$.
 A subset of $X$ is \emph{$G$-independent} if it contains no edges, and a \emph{$\kappa$-coloring} of $G$ is a partition of $X$ into at most $\kappa$ many disjoint $G$-independent sets.

 Todor\v{c}evi\'c's {open graph axiom} \cite{TodorcevicPartitionProblems} can be generalized to the uncountable setting.
-For any class $\mathcal C$, let $\OGA_\kappa({\mathcal C})$ state that the following holds for all subsets $X\in \mathcal{C}$ of ${}^\kappa\kappa$: \begin{quotation} $\OGA_\kappa(X)$: If $G$ is an open graph on $X$, then either $G$ admits a $\kappa$-coloring or $G$ has a complete subgraph of size $\kappa^+$. \end{quotation} The following generalization of the {open graph dichotomy} \cite{FengOCA} is a stronger version of this axiom.
+For any class $\mathcal C$, let {open graph axiom for a!A@class \idf $\OGA_\kappa({\mathcal C})$} $\OGA_\kappa({\mathcal C})$ state that the following holds for all subsets $X\in \mathcal{C}$ of ${}^\kappa\kappa$: \begin{quotation} $\OGA_\kappa(X)$: If $G$ is an open graph on $X$, then either $G$ admits a $\kappa$-coloring or $G$ has a complete subgraph of size $\kappa^+$. \end{quotation} The following generalization of the {open graph dichotomy} \cite{FengOCA} is a stronger version of this axiom.